Parabolic automorphisms of hyperkahler manifolds

 \subsection{Deligne's semisimplicity theorem}

 The following important theorem is one of the main tools of our argument.

-\theorem (Deligne's semisimplicity theorem, \cite{_Deligne:finitude_,_Wright:Deligne's_})\\ Let $V$ be a polarized, rational variation of Hodge structures over a quasiprojective base $M$.
-Then the underlying flat bundle can be decomposed as $V=\bigoplus_i W_i \otimes L_i$, where $L_i$ correspond to pairwise non-isomorphic irreducible representations of $\pi_1(M)$, and $W_i$ are trivial representations.
-Moreover, each $W_i$ is equipped with a Hodge structure, each $L_i$ is equipped with the structure of a VHS, and the decomposition $V=\bigoplus_i W_i \otimes L_i$ is compatible with the Hodge structures on $W_i, L_i$.
+\theorem (Deligne's semisimplicity theorem, \cite{_Deligne:finitude_,_Wright:Deligne's_})\footnote{The theorem as stated by Deligne is valid for so-called complex variations of Hodge structures.
+This is actually a stronger statement which we shall not need in this paper.
+The version for real or rational VHS is obtained by putting together the summands conjugate by Galois action.} \\ Let $V$ be a polarized rational variation of Hodge structures over a quasiprojective base $M$.
+Then the underlying flat bundle can be decomposed as $V=\bigoplus_i W_i \otimes L_i$, where the $L_i$ correspond to pairwise non-isomorphic irreducible representations of $\pi_1(M)$, and $W_i$ are trivial representations.
+Moreover, each $W_i$ is equipped with a Hodge structure, each $L_i$ is equipped with a variation of Hodge structures, and the decomposition $V=\bigoplus_i W_i \otimes L_i$ is compatible with the Hodge structures on $W_i, L_i$.

-Applying this result to a VHS of weight 1, we notice that one of two summands in $W_i \otimes L_i$ has weight 0, and another has weight 1.
+Applying this result in the case of weight 1, we notice that one of two terms in $W_i \otimes L_i$ has weight 0, and the other has weight 1.
 Separating the sum in two parts according to whether $W_i$ or $L_i$ is of weight 0, we obtain the following corollary.
 Recall that a fibration in abelian varieties is called {\bf isotrivial} if all its fibers are isomorphic.

 \corollary Let $V$ be a quasiprojective manifold fibered in abelian varieties.
-Then, after passing to an isogeneous fibration $V_1$, we can decompose $V_1$ into a product of abelian fibrations with irreducible monodromy of the Gauss-Manin connection and an isotrivial abelian fibration. \endproof
+Then, after passing to an isogeneous fibration $V_1$, we can decompose $V_1$ into a product of abelian fibrations with irreducible monodromy of the Gauss-Manin connection and an isotrivial abelian fibration.
+The isotrivial fibration corresponds to $\bigoplus_i W_i \otimes L_i$ with weight of $W_i$ equal to 1. \endproof